-Because blood volume is redistributed, Hct may fluctuate, although it tends to remain in the prepregnancy range if women do not hemorrhage.
-Because WBC count increases during labor, marked leukocytosis (up to 20,000 to 30,000/μL) occurs in the first 24 h postpartum; WBC count returns to normal within 1 wk.
-Plasma fibrinogen and ESR remain elevated during the first week postpartum.
+Because blood volume is redistributed, hematocrit may fluctuate, although it tends to remain in the prepregnancy range if women do not hemorrhage.
+Because the white blood count (WBC) count increases during labor, marked leukocytosis (up to 20,000 to 30,000/mcL) occurs in the first 24 hours postpartum; WBC count returns to normal within 1 week.
+Plasma fibrinogen and erythrocyte sedimentation rate (ESR) remain elevated during the first week postpartum.

 Minimizing bleeding is the first priority; measures include

-If the uterus does not contract after massage alone, oxytocin 10 units IM or a dilute oxytocin IV infusion (10 or 20 [up to 80] units/1000 mL of IV fluid) at 125 to 200 mL/h is given immediately after delivery of the placenta.
+If the uterus does not contract after massage alone, oxytocin 10 units IM or a dilute oxytocin IV infusion (10 or 20 [up to 80] units/1000 mL of IV fluid) at 125 to 200 mL/hour is given immediately after delivery of the placenta.
 The drug is continued until the uterus is firm; then it is decreased or stopped.
 Oxytocin should not be given as an IV bolus because severe hypotension may occur.

 Exercise recommendations are individualized depending on the presence of other maternal disorders or complications.
-Usually, exercises to strengthen abdominal muscles can be started once the discomfort of delivery has subsided, typically within 1 day for women who deliver vaginally and later for those who deliver by cesarean.
+Usually, exercises to strengthen abdominal muscles can be started once the discomfort of delivery has subsided, typically within 1 day for women who deliver vaginally and later (typically after 6 weeks) for those who deliver by cesarean.
 Curl-ups, done in bed with the hips and knees flexed, tighten only abdominal muscles, usually without causing backache.
 Whether pelvic floor (eg, Kegel) exercises are helpful is unclear, but these exercises can begin as soon as the patient is ready.

 Immediately after delivery, ice packs may help reduce pain and edema at the site of an episiotomy or repaired laceration; sometimes lidocaine cream or spray can be used to relieve pain.

-NSAIDs, such as ibuprofen 400 mg po q 4 to 6 h, work effectively on both perineal discomfort and uterine cramping.
-Acetaminophen 500 to 1000 mg po q 4 to 6 h can also be used.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen 400 mg orally every 4 to 6 hours, work effectively on both perineal discomfort and uterine cramping.
+Acetaminophen 500 to 1000 mg orally every 4 to 6 hours can also be used.
 Acetaminophen and ibuprofen appear to be relatively safe during breastfeeding.
 Many other analgesics are secreted in breast milk.